protocol/nft-website/docs/community/contribute/contribution-tutorial.md

 ## Finishing up

 So there you have it!
-You've successfully completed your first contribution to the IPFS documentation.
-We're always on the lookout for great writers and educators to help us improve the IPFS docs and make the internet better for everyone, so keep up the good work!
+You've successfully completed your first contribution.
+We're always on the lookout for great writers and educators to help us improve the site, so keep up the good work!